-Although a large literature focuses on SSTR-PET, the workgroup found the body of medical literature regarding the use of SSTR-PET to be limited when rigorous inclusion criteria were applied to the systematic literature review.
-Most articles did not use pathology as a correlate to imaging and so sensitivity and specificity measurements were often limited.
-Information was also scarce on the role of SSTR-PET in high-grade NECs and other less common subtypes of NETs (e.g., well-differentiated G3 NETs, paraganglioma/pheochromocytoma).
-In addition, little data were available on the use of SSTR-PET in pediatric populations or on how SSTR-PET can be used to predict and evaluate the response to PRRT.
+Although a large body of literature focuses on SSTR PET, the workgroup found the medical literature regarding the use of SSTR PET to be limited when rigorous inclusion criteria were applied to the systematic literature review.
+Because most articles did not use pathology as a correlate to imaging, sensitivity and specificity measurements were often limited.
+Information was also scarce on the role of SSTR PET in high-grade NECs and other less common subtypes of NETs (e.g., well-differentiated G3 NETs, paraganglioma-pheochromocytoma).
+In addition, few data were available on the use of SSTR PET in pediatric populations or on how SSTR PET can be used to predict and evaluate the response to PRRT.